TommyLindh2/lip/readme.md

 In newer versions of the Lime Core application, the VBA modules has been given a prefix `LC_`.
 The code in this add-on relies on the existance of a VBA module called `LC_UI`.
 If that is not present, check for a module called `UI`.
 If it has a sub called `ShowError` then use that instead.

 ***Advice:*** Strongly consider changing the name of the VBA module `UI` in your Lime CRM solution to `LC_UI` as this will be used by all add-ons going forward.
 Therefore, this will be a recurring issue whenever you are upgrading LIP or installing or upgrading add-ons in the future.

+### VBA Crashes When Using lip.InstallFromZip
+The error occurs in the Sub `Unzip`.
+Make sure that your VBA editor is set to *Break on Unhandled Errors* and not on *Break on all Errors*.
+The latter can be useful when developing but must never be activated in a production environment.
+You find this setting in the VBA editor under Tools -> Options -> General (tab).